What Are Marketing Funnel Metrics - Beginner’s Guide

 The retention rate measures the percentage of customers retained over a specific period.

-For example, let’s say you are selling a monthly subscription to a software.
 The retention rate for your last month will be the percentage of the number of renewals compared to the total number of people who subscribed last month.

 2. Customer Lifetime Value (CLV)

 CLV calculates the total revenue a customer has generated throughout their relationship with your business.
+This will help you identify which type of customers to focus more on.

-For example, suppose you are selling courses.
-Now, you may serve various industries.
-But if most people within a specific industry has higher CLV, then you may focus on creating more courses that connect with that particular industry.
+But if most people within a specific industry have higher CLV, then you can focus on creating more courses that connect with that particular industry.

-Tools To Track Marketing Funnel Metrics
+Tools to Track Marketing Funnel Metrics

 Strategies for Improving Metrics

 Enhancing your marketing funnel metrics is not just about tracking; it’s about optimizing and refining strategies to drive meaningful results.
-Let’s look into effective techniques for both conversion optimization and customer retention.

 Conversion Optimisation Techniques